kubernetes/website/content/en/docs/concepts/storage/ephemeral-volumes.md

 permission to create PVCs directly.
 Cluster administrators must be aware of this.
 If this does not fit their security model, they have two choices:
-- Explicitly disable the feature through the feature gate, to avoid being surprised when some future Kubernetes version enables it by default.
+- Explicitly disable the feature through the feature gate.
 - Use a [Pod Security Policy](/docs/concepts/policy/pod-security-policy/) where the `volumes` list does not contain the `ephemeral` volume type.